 Activated Carbon Filters

 Water filters may use activated charcoal.
-Typically made of charred wood or some other natural substance, it works to attract toxic materials within water, thus removing it before it’s allow to pass through the drinking vessel.
+Typically made of charred wood or some other natural substance, it works to attract toxic materials within the water, thus removing it before it’s allow to pass through the drinking vessel.

 Reverse Osmosis

 This method involves a highly intricate level of filtration that often surpasses activated charcoal in its ability to remove a higher degree of contamination from your water.
-This is a preferred method in the event of large-scale contamination such as a natural disaster.
+This is a preferred method in the event of large-scale contamination, such as a natural disaster.

 Read this reverse osmosis filter guide to learn more.